-Slavery has been practiced by the white man, the black man, the red man, and the yellow man, and every other kind of man.
+Slavery has been practiced by the white man, the black man, the red man, the yellow man, and every other kind of man.

-That is a fact of man’s wretched history, and it is a reflection of man’s fallen condition.
+Slavery is a fact of man’s wretched history, and it is a reflection of man’s fallen condition.

 America’s role in the destruction of slavery in modern times is a fascinating study.